 As residents of the World Capital City of New York we have a special interest in seeing that the Peace Light’s message reaches the families of U.S. Military and Government personnel worldwide, especially those who are currently deployed and will be far away from their families during the Christmas and the New Year Holidays.
 In the past volunteers, the Peace Light has been presented to Military Chaplains, representing soldiers from Fort Hamilton, Brooklyn, Fort Bragg NC, the Pentagon and other duty stations.
 The Transatlantic Council of the BSA annually distributes the Peace Light widely on the European Continent to American families and military members working abroad.

-The Scouting organization and the Indianapolis Catholic Committee on Scouting continues an amazing Peace project this holiday season, by maintaining a Peace Light distribution and tracking tool on their Web Site. “www.peacelight.org”.
-He tracks and maps the movements of Peace Light by zip codes across the USA, Canada, and Mexico.
+The Scouting organization and the Indianapolis Catholic Committee on Scouting promotes the amazing Peace Light project during the Holiday season, by linking to the Peace Light distribution and tracking tool on their Web Site. https://peacelightnorthamerica.org/.
+The organization tracks and maps the movements of Peace Light by zip codes across the USA, Canada, and Mexico.
 Scouters Roger Knutson and Joe Reding personally logged more than 10,000 miles traveling roundtrip to NYC to gather the flame at JFK in 2010 & 2011.
 In 2012 Joe Reding also developed a “Facebook – North America” web site.
 You are welcome to join this site and share Peace Light distribution plans and news with other members.

 Worldwide, communities seeking international friendship and peace are a special concern of all Boy & Girl Scouts here and abroad.
 According to the ideals of Scouting, Scouts pledge to encourage everyone, all nations and peoples, through personal contacts to actively create Peace and fear-free living in their environment by being tolerant towards different ethnic, cultural or religious groups.